 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Post-discharge in-home medication reconciliation \$0 for these services.
+Convices that are covered for your What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Post-discharge in-home medication reconciliation \$0 for these services.
 Immediately following a hospital or SNF inpatient stay, a qualified health care provider, in cooperation with your physician, will review/reconcile a complete medication regimen.
 They will ensure new medications are obtained and discontinued medications are discarded.
 Medication reconciliation may be done in the home with a goal of eliminating side effects and interactions that could result in illness or injury.
 Prostate cancer screening exams For men, age 50 and older, covered services include the following once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no copayment for an annual PSA test.
+30% for an annual PSA test.
 You get a PSA screening if you have no signs or symptoms (asymptomatic) of prostate cancer or related prostate conditions.
 If you've had a previous PSA that was elevated, or are being treated for conditions which may lead to prostate cancer which include but are not limited to prostatitis (inflammation of the prostate) or benign prostatic hyperplasia (enlargement of the prostate), or have had prostate cancer, your PSA test may be considered diagnostic.
 See "Outpatient diagnostic tests and therapeutic services and supplies."

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are accounted for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Samples that are account for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
-Prior authorization may apply, see page 52 for more information. \$0 for devices implanted as part of a surgery in an ambulatory surgery center or outpatient hospital facility.
+Prior authorization may apply, see page 54 for more information. \$0 for devices implanted as part of a surgery in an ambulatory surgery center or outpatient hospital facility.
 20% for all other Medicare-covered prosthetic devices and supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$15 for each Medicare-covered pulmonary rehabilitation service.
+30% for Medicare-covered prosthetic devices and supplies.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$15 for each Medicare- covered pulmonary rehabilitation service.
+30% for each Medicare- covered pulmonary rehabilitation service.